-Atlantic Trampolines is a specialist trampoline supplier that uses Google AdWords to bring in orders.
-Founder Andrew Jardine reveals how pay-per-click advertising works for his business
+Atlantic Trampolines is a specialist trampoline supplier that uses Google AdWords to bring in orders to its ecommerce website.
+Founder Andrew Jardine reveals how pay-per-click advertising works for his online business

-“This was a fairly new market back in 2005 which really took off,” he says.
-“We saw an opportunity for a specialist business and already had the warehouse space to store bulky items.”
+"This was a fairly new market back in 2005 but it really took off," says entepreneur Andrew Jardine.
+"We saw an opportunity for a specialist business and already had the warehouse space to store bulky items."

 "We have tested a wide range of marketing methods," explains Andrew.
 "We advertise in the regional and national press, deliver leaflets, attend county and agricultural shows and have also tried radio advertising."